FLAMEGPU/FLAMEGPU2/README.md

 + [CMake](https://cmake.org/download/) `>= 3.25.2`
 + [CUDA](https://developer.nvidia.com/cuda-downloads) `>= 12.0` and a [Compute Capability](https://developer.nvidia.com/cuda-gpus) `>= 5.0` NVIDIA GPU.
-  + FLAME GPU aims to support the 2 most recent major CUDA versions, currently 12.x and 13.x
+  + FLAME GPU aims to support the 2 most recent major CUDA versions, currently `12` and `13`
+    + On Windows, CUDA >= 12.4 is required for some optional features (python support)
 + C++20 capable C++ compiler (host), compatible with the installed CUDA version
   + [Microsoft Visual Studio 2022](https://visualstudio.microsoft.com/) (Windows)
     + *Note:* Visual Studio must be installed before the CUDA toolkit is installed.
 See the [CUDA installation guide for Windows](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html) for more information.